 The Regional Archaeological Museum “Pietro Griffo” in Agrigento is certainly one of the most important and visited archaeological museums in Sicily.
 The building was designed by Franco Minissi and constructed in the 1960’s on the site of the ancient agora where the villa of Ciantro Panitteri once stood.

 Most of the artefacts, however, come from excavations conducted by the Sovrintendenza of Agrigento since the 1940s.
-The museum consists of 18 rooms and is divided into two different, but complimentary, sections.i.
-In each room there are bilingual (English and Italian) panels that guide visitors and give information on the items displayed in the show cases.
+The museum consists of 18 rooms and is divided into two different, but complementary, sections.
+In each room, there are bilingual (English and Italian) panels that guide visitors and give information on the items displayed in the showcases.

-- Room 1 – Topograhy and ancient sources
+- Room 1 – Topography and ancient sources

 - Room 2 – Prehistoric and indigenous period, relations with the Mycenaean world and colonization.
 Not to be missed the Dinos vase with triskeles (7th century B.C.)

 - Room 4 – Architectural sculptures.
-Waterspouts in the shape of a lyon’s head, made of clay (archaic, 6th century B.C.) or stone (from 5 century B.C. onwards)
+Waterspouts in the shape of a lion’s head, made of clay (archaic, 6th century B.C.) or stone (from 5 century B.C. onwards)

-- Room 5 – Archaeological artefacts, mostly of votive kind, from the sanctuaries of the sacred areas of Agrigento: moulds, clay statuettes of animal and human shape, related to the cult of Demeter and Kore in Sicily, clay masks, vases, heads of variuos gods and clay small altars
+- Room 5 – Archaeological artefacts, mostly of a votive kind, from the sanctuaries of the sacred areas of Agrigento: moulds, clay statuettes of animal and human shape, related to the cult of Demeter and Kore in Sicily, clay masks, vases, heads of various gods and clay small altars

 - Room 6 – Original Telamon statue from the Temple of Olympian Zeus.
-Panels and models illustrate the different recontruction hypothesis and theories about the placement of these giant statues in the temple.
+Panels and models illustrate the different reconstruction hypothesis and theories about the placement of these giant statues in the temple.